adamstddrd/grease/readme.md

 * **batteries included** - Production-ready odds & ends come in the box.
 Sitemaps, canonical URLs, search index blocking, etc.

 ## Local dev
 [Install Node](https://nodejs.org/en/) if you haven’t already.
-Once you’ve cloned this repo, run `npm install` to download the various dependencies.
+Once you’ve cloned this repo, run `npm install` to download and install dependencies.
 To run the local dev server, run `npm start`.
 Check your terminal output for the URL, but it’ll default to [http://localhost:8080](http://localhost:8080) unless that port is already in use.